Last updated on 5th December 2022

 Unfortunately, scope creep isn’t a rare thing.
 It’s a huge problem – and it’s actually only getting bigger.

-The same research found that 49% of completed projects ‘experience scope creep or uncontrolled changes to the project’s scope’
+And 49% of completed projects ‘experience scope creep or uncontrolled changes to the project’s scope.’

 How to avoid scope creep